-Ms. Lithwick spoke at the Wednesday, September 10, 2014 meeting of the Senior Statesmen of Virginia.
-The meeting was held at the Senior Center in Charlottesville.
+Ms. Lithwick spoke at the Wednesday, February 8, 2012 meeting of the Senior Statesmen of Virginia.
+The meeting was held at the Charlottesville Senior Center.
 Following the presentation, questions were taken from the audience.
 The program was moderated by SSV board member Grace Zisk.